 form-action Content-Security-Policy Bypass And Other Tactics For Dealing With The CSP

 This post will begin by showing that very often the Content-Security-Policy is not adequately configured.
-Due to these super common configuration flaws, applications often remain vulnerable to lethal attacks.
+Due to these super common configuration flaws, applications often remain vulnerable to dangerous attacks.

-At the end of this post, a form-action Content-Security-Policy will be exposed.
-This bypass allows attackers to exfiltrate information from users' accounts despite of facing an adequately configured Content-Security-Policy.
+Later on, a form-action Content-Security-Policy will be exposed.
+This bypass allows attackers to exfiltrate information from users' accounts by injecting forms that consume the document's content and then submitting the form to an external domain despite of facing a Content-Security-Policy that forbids submitting form data to external domains.
 This attack doesn't rely on misconfigurations and works in a lot of scenarios.

 Possibly this post will help transform those worthless code injection bugs into exploitable vulnerabilities.